 Advanced High-Strength Steels Application Guidelines Version 6.0 captures global best practices for the forming and joining of the newest steels

 WorldAutoSteel offers the AHSS Guidelines 6.0 free-of-charge to the global automotive community right here.
-Just click the linked titles above or the download link on the right to download your copy.
+Just click the the download link on the right to download your copy.

 Following is a brief video:

 “The steel industry is already experiencing a 10 percent higher growth in AHSS automotive applications than predicted,*” said Cees ten Broek, Director of WorldAutoSteel, the automotive group of the World Steel Association.
 “Consequently, WorldAutoSteel technical experts have spent the past two years interacting with our membership in the U.S., Europe, Japan, and China to tap their expertise on our previous Guidelines version 5.0, released in 2014, which contained over 400 pages of AHSS metallurgy and best practices.”

 The WorldAutoSteel membership includes steel industry professionals who collaborate in strategy sessions with global automakers.
 These interactions have led to significant feedback and the capturing of more information in the forming and joining of newer Advanced High-Strength Steels, which is documented in the AHSS Guidelines Version 6.0.

 Previous AHSS Guidelines versions covered metallurgy, forming and joining.
 Version 5.0 included new content highlighting the broader materials portfolio, advanced fabrication technologies and optimized joining processes.
 Version 6.0 adds significant updates to this growing knowledge database and captures AHSS Metallurgy, including stress-strain curves.